crossplane-contrib/provider-upjet-kafka/README.md

 ## How stable/well-tested is this?

-The topic resource has a working automated test pipeline.
-The other three resources do not yet, and are provided on an as-is basis.
+The topic and quota resources have a working automated test pipeline.
+ACL and UserScramCredential resources do not yet, and are provided on an as-is basis.
 They _should_ work just as well as they do in terraform, but I have not confirmed that.

-The configuration interface is likely to undergo breaking changes to make it more convenient to use from inside crossplane.
-Currently it is an exact copy of the terraform provider's config.

 ## Report a Bug